 Art – An arrangement of items that is considered pleasing.
 Just kidding, no one uses that definition.
 When people talk about video games and art, they are generally being irritating windbags who don’t realize how nebulous the word is and how pointless it is to argue whether or not a particular example of media counts as art or not.
 Rarely in these conversations do people actually talk about gameplay.
 Both indie games and big-budget film wannabe games attempt to be arty in different ways.

-Balancing – Ensuring that the selection of characters doesn’t leave any at an unfair advantage over the others.
-More important in games popular for use in tournaments than in single-player games.
+Balancing – Ensuring that the attributes of the playable characters in a competitive game don’t leave any at an insurmountably unfair advantage over the others.
+Character balancing is critical for games that wish to be relevant for tournament play.

-Beat-Em-Up – A 2D or 3D game in which the player controls a character who runs through levels beating up minor enemies, usually followed by a boss fight.
-Different from fighting games due to the "minor enemies" part.
+Beat-Em-Up – A game in which the player controls a character who runs through levels beating up minor enemies, usually followed by a boss fight.
+Different from fighting games due to the "minor enemies" part and an emphasis on PvE rather than competitive gaming and character balance.

 Bit – The smallest unit in computing.
 The term relates to video gaming mostly during the late 1980s through mid 1990s in which game system processors were measured in bits.
 Advertising during those times frequently bragged about how many bits this or that console was and therefore what it was capable of producing.
 Modern advertising focuses on the same thing but no longer uses the term Bit.

-Boss – An enemy that is much stronger than the rest of the crowd.
-Some games are comprised entirely of boss fights.
+Boss – A special class of enemy that is usually presented to the player at the end of a level, or midway through (a "mini-boss.")
+These enemies are stronger, smarter, or just have more narrative significance than the other enemies.
+Because of the unique "boss fight experience," some specialized games are comprised entirely of boss fights.
 The first boss fight in a video game was for 1981′s Space Invaders -inspired GORF .
+The origin of the term "boss" is disputed.

 Boss Run – A series of bosses in a row with no normal enemies in between.
 Often appear at the end of Capcom games such as Mega Man and Viewtiful Joe .